saurkesa/ProgramWithDifferentTopic/README.md

                                                    Topic 3) Stack

- Identification) whwre we can use stack
+ Identification) whwre we can use stack : if second loop is depend on i( first loop) then think to use stack

  for(int i=0; i< n;i++)
  {